Information for Parents

 While there is no set due date for letters of recommendation, we recommend that you have them sent by the middle or end of July so that our recruitment chairs have time to process them.

 16 of our 17 Panhellenic chapters offer meal plans for the 2018-2019 academic year.
 Sorority meal plans are included in dues and vary from chapter to chapter.
 Typically, sororities provide dinner on Sunday-Thursday and lunch from Monday-Friday.
 During the Financial Round of Recruitment, each sorority will describe the type of meal plan they offer.
 Feel free to have your daughter ask questions about meals during this round!

 If you receive a bid from one of our chapters, you will be allowed to reduce your Seminole Dining meal plan to the 55 Seminole meal plan.
 This meal plan provides students with 55 meals per semester for $624.

-If you are registered for recruitment and have an on-campus assignment for Fall, you will be allowed to move into an on campus residence hall on Friday August 16th, 2019.
-Move in will span from 9am to 7pm.
+If you are registered for recruitment and have an on-campus assignment for Fall, you will be allowed to move into your residence hall on Friday, August 16.
+Move in will span from 9am to 1pm